 It’s advantageous to know what you expect to get out of therapy.
 Knowing your goals will be more obvious in certain situations.
 For instance, if you suffer from post-traumatic stress disorder, then it’s obvious your objective is to explore the memories that trigger your stress.

 Likewise, if you suffer from addiction, your objective will clearly be to stop engaging in whatever that addictive behaviour may be.
 In other situations, it may be difficult to formulate your therapy goals.
-This is particularly the case if you are unsure what is causing your mental health issues.
+This is particularly the case if you are unsure of what is causing your mental health issues.

 If you fall in this second category, then do not worry.
 After all, therapists exist to help you better understand the causes of whatever mental health issues you may be experiencing.